World Heritage Photos

 5. Archaeological Site of Mycenae - Archaeological Site of Mycenae: Air intake above the entrance of the Tomb of Clytemnestra.
 The Tomb of Clytemnestra is one of the later...

-6. Archaeological Site of Mycenae - Archaeological Site of Mycenae: View of the lower city from the citadel of Mycenae.
-Mycenae is situated on the Peloponnese peninsula in...
+6. Archaeological Site of Mycenae - Archaeological Site of Mycenae: View of the lower city from the Citadel of Mycenae.
+Mycenae is situated on the Peloponnese Peninsula in...

 7. Archaeological Site of Mycenae - Archaeological Site of Mycenae: The secret passage to an underground cistern, the entrance has a typical triangular...